Up to now I’ve done many jobs in my life.

 Last time when I met her she shared the news with me: For the last few years, her blood pressure has never crossed 140 / 80.

-The truth of life is: it’s tough, always has been, always will be.
+There are many truths in life but one truth is: it’s tough, always has been, always will be, no question.

-Listen, honor, and respect what your body and mind is telling you.
+We must listen, honor, and respect what our body and mind is telling us.